 If young children aren’t interested in water and parents are concerned about hydration, Mirchandani’s method of diluting juice is a great way to entice them to drink more without any health consequences.

 “Diluting juices is a very popular thing to do,” she says.
-“If you can try to keep your child, until the age of 2, having juice in moderation or even eliminating the ability to have sugary drinks, great, because their teeth are developing and there’s a lot of physiological changes happening in the mouth.
+“If you can try to keep your child, until the age of 2, [drinking] juice in moderation or even eliminating the ability to have sugary drinks, [that’s] great.
+Their teeth are developing and there’s a lot of physiological changes happening in the mouth.
 I always suggest starting off by giving diluted juice with water.
-The best juices to consider are either fresh-squeezed, or apple juice in its most authentic form.
+The best juices to consider are either fresh-squeezed or apple juice in its most authentic form.
 I would try to stay away from fruit punch blends and things from concentrate.”

 Pike adds that she understands why the question of toddlers versus sparkling water comes up, but that, ultimately, there are better options out there for little ones to drink.
 “I would guess it’s more of an on-trend option for people who want to not consume soda,” she says.
 “As far as other options, dietary guidelines recommend low-fat milk, homemade juices, or smoothies if those are accessible options.”